-- 1. Formulate simple algorithms for arithmetic and logical problems. - 2.
-Translate the algorithms to programs and test and execute the programs and correct syntax and logical errors. - 3.
-Apply programming to solve conditional and iterative statements, function and recursion. - 4.
-Design algorithms and programs using arrays, pointers, files and structures.
+- 1. To formulate simple algorithms for arithmetic and logical problems. - 2.
+To translate the algorithms to programs and test and execute the programs and correct syntax and logical errors. - 3.
+To apply programming to solve conditional and iterative statement, function, recursion, and arrays. - 4.
+To use pointers and structures to formulate algorithms and programs.
+To use the concepts of OOPS.